 Cooperation in education and training

-In the fields of education and science, the Swiss embassy fosters close contacts with the relevant ministries and with many Russian universities and research institutes.
+In the fields of education and science, Switzerland fosters close contacts with the relevant ministry and with several Russian universities and research institutes.
 It promotes exchanges and cooperation between education and research institutes in both countries and supports their potential for innovation.
-For this reason, on 17 December 2012, Russia and Switzerland concluded a bilateral agreement on science and research.
+On 17 December 2012, Russia and Switzerland concluded a bilateral agreement on science and research which is valid for six years and will soon need to be renewed.

-Researchers and artists from Russia can apply for Swiss Government Excellence Scholarships from the State Secretariat for Education, Research and Innovation (SERI).
+Researchers and artists from Russia can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).

 Peacebuilding and human security

-At the multilateral level, cooperation takes place within the framework of international organisations, especially the UN Human Rights Council, the Council of Europe and the Organisation for Security and Cooperation in Europe (OSCE).
+Swiss officials also regularly discuss regional conflicts and peace policy with their Russian counterparts.
+At the multilateral level, cooperation takes place within the framework of international organisations, especially the UN Human Rights Council, the Council of Europe and the Organization for Security and Co-operation in Europe (OSCE).

 Swiss citizens in Russia

-Since November 2016, a regional consular centre attached to the embassy in Moscow has offered a range of consular services and provides consular protection to Swiss citizens travelling in Russia, Uzbekistan and Belarus.
+Since November 2016, there has a been a regional consular centre attached to the embassy in Moscow, offering a range of consular services and providing consular protection to Swiss citizens travelling in Russia, Uzbekistan and Belarus.

-Russia has a rich cultural heritage and a lively and diverse cultural life.
+Russia has great cultural heritage and a very lively and diverse cultural life.
 Cultural exchanges with Switzerland are vibrant.
-The embassy supports cultural projects in Moscow, St Petersburg and regionally, particularly in connection with Swiss cinema and literature in Switzerland's national languages.
-It also provides information about Switzerland’s cultural presence in Russia and on cultural life in Switzerland to interested circles in Russia.
+The Swiss embassy supports a wide range of cultural exchanges throughout Russia, particularly between film-makers, and promotes Switzerland's national languages in the country.
+It also provides Russians with information on Swiss culture.

 To cater to increasing interest in cultural exchanges and to promote contacts among cultural institutions, Pro Helvetia opened an office in Moscow in 2017.